zenhack/haskell-capnp/cmd/capnpc-haskell/README.md

   * Interfaces now contain a full list of their ancestors, not just immediate superclasses.
 This is useful when genrating instance declarations later on.
-* Next, the pipeline splits in two; we translate the Flat IR into the 'Raw' IR, which from which we derive the low-level API modules, and the 'Pure' IR, from which we derive the high-level API modules.
-  Each of these forms encodes the Haskell structures to be generated, rather than a declarative representation of the schema.
-  * The Raw IR contains things like:
+* Next, we translate to the `New` IR (which should be renamed).
+This form encodes the Haskell structures to be generated, rather than a declarative representation of the schema.
+It contains things like:
-    * getter for this field on this type
-    * newtype wrapper for a struct with this name
-    * etc.
-  * The Pure IR contains things like:
-    * declaration for a product type with these fields
+  * Type declaration for this capnp type
-    * an instance of 'Decerialize' for this type
+  * An instance for 'Parse' for this type
-    * etc.
+  * etc
-* Then, we translate each of these forms into a Haskell AST, defined in `IR.Haskell`.
+* Then, we translate this form into a Haskell AST, defined in `IR.Haskell`.
 We use our own AST instead of an off-the-shelf library for a couple reasons:
   * We want to eventually insert comments from the schema into the code as Haddock comments, and the libraries I(zenhack) was able